cipherstash/protectjs/CONTRIBUTE.md

 [When filing an issue](https://github.com/cipherstash/jseql/issues/new/choose), please check [existing open](https://github.com/cipherstash/jseql/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), or [recently closed](https://github.com/cipherstash/jseql/issues?q=is%3Aissue+sort%3Aupdated-desc+is%3Aclosed), issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.

-Below is a sample **CONTRIBUTING.md** (or **CONTRIBUTING.md** section) you can add or adapt for your repo.
-It includes details on repository structure, the `@cipherstash/jseql` package, how the build process works, and relevant commands using **bun**.
-Feel free to modify the language and structure as needed to fit your exact workflows and preferences.

 ---

 # Contributing to JSEQL